-SCAN is the ONLY child abuse prevention and resource center resource for families and parents in Iredell County.
-SCAN provides long-term support for children and parents through Parent Aide program- the only one of its kind in Iredell County.
+SCAN is the ONLY child abuse prevention and resource center for families and parents in Iredell County.
+SCAN provides long-term support for children and parents through the Parent Aide program- the only one of its kind in Iredell County.
 Check out the stories, videos, and articles below to get to know more about SCAN and the families we serve.

 Diane lost custody of her child, but thanks to SCAN's supervised visitation program, her child doesn't have to lose all contact with his mother.
 During these visits, Diane and her child were able to heal their bond, and trained professionals were able to provide in-the-moment coaching to ensure future time together is healthier and more positive.
 The ultimate goal was met - a healed family, where parent and child can increase time together and move toward independence.